The Hitchin morphism for certain surfaces fibered over a curve: Preliminaries

 Let $G$ be a classical group and let $G \to \rm{GL}_N$ be the standard linear representation of $G$.
 Then $G$-Higgs bundles on a smooth projective variety $X$ can be described as $\rm{GL}_N$-Higgs bundles on $X$ with extra structure.
 (Recall we identify $\rm{GL}_N$-Higgs bundles with pairs $(E,\theta)$ where $E$ is a locally free sheaf of rank $N$, and $\theta$ is a Higgs field satisfying the integrability condition). \begin{enumerate}[label=($A_n$)] \item An $\rm{SL}_{n+1}$-Higgs bundle is the data $(E,\theta,\tau)$, where $(E,\theta)$ is a $\rm{GL}_{n+1}$-Higgs bundle, and $\tau: \det(E) \isomto \mc{O}_X$ is a trivialization of the determinant line bundle of $E$, such that $\theta$ is ``traceless'', i.e. the projection of $h_{X,G}(E,\theta)$ to $H^0(X,\Omega^1_X)$ is zero. \end{enumerate} \begin{enumerate}[label=($B_n$ and $D_n$)] \item An $\rm{SO}_{2n+1}$-Higgs bundle (resp. $\rm{SO}_{2n}$-Higgs bundle) is the data $(E,\theta,\omega,\tau)$, where $(E,\theta)$ is a $\rm{GL}_N$-Higgs bundle, $\omega: S^2E \to \mc{O}_X$ is a fiberwise-nondegenerate symmetric pairing, and $\tau: \det(E) \isomto \mc{O}_X$ is a trivialization of the determinant line bundle of $E$, such that the Higgs field $\theta$ is anti-self-adjoint with respect to $\omega$, i.e. we must have $\omega(\theta(u),v) + \omega(u,\theta(v)) = 0$ in $\Omega^1_X$ for all local sections $u,v$ of $E$. \end{enumerate} \begin{enumerate}[label=($C_n$)] \item An $\rm{Sp}_{2n}$-Higgs bundle is the data $(E,\theta,\omega)$ where $(E,\theta)$ is a $\rm{GL}_N$-Higgs bundle, and $\omega: \Lambda^2 E \to \mc{O}_X$ is a fiberwise-nondegenerate symplectic pairing such that $\theta$ is anti-self-adjoint with respect to $\omega$. \end{enumerate}

-For each classical group $G$, we obtain a $G$-Higgs bundle using the companion $\rm{GL}_N$-Higgs bundle described in \S \ref{sect:companion_sect_gl}.
-For $G \neq \rm{SL}_{n+1}$, the construction is due to \cite{hameister_ngo}.
-We call these \textit{companion $G$-Higgs bundles} and recount the details below in each case.
+For each classical group $G$, we may obtain a $G$-Higgs bundle using the companion $\rm{GL}_N$-Higgs bundle described in \S \ref{sect:companion_sect_gl}.
+The construction of these $G$-Higgs bundles dates back at least to Hitchin's seminal paper \cite{hitchin_integrable_systems}.
+We call these \textit{companion $G$-Higgs bundles} and recount the construction below following the presentation of \cite{hameister_ngo}.

 Let $A$ denote $k[\mf{g}]^G$ and let $A_N$ denote $k[\mf{gl}_N]^{\rm{GL}_N}$.
 Recall that $\mf{c}_N = \Spec(A_N)$ has a finite, flat, $\G_m$-equivariant cover $p: \mf{s}_N \to \mf{c}_N$, where $\mf{s}_N = \Spec(B_N)$ and $B_N = A_N[x]/(x^N + a_1x^{N-1} + \cdots + a_N)$.
 We have a map $\mf{c} = \Spec(A) \to \mf{c}_N = \Spec(A_N)$, (which is a closed immersion when $G \neq \rm{SO}_{2n}$), and obtain a finite, flat, $\G_m$-equivariant cover $\mf{s} = \Spec(B) \to \mf{c}$ by base change of $p: \mf{s}_N \to \mf{c}_N$.
 Observe that $B = B_N \otimes_{A_N} A$ is a free $A$-module of rank $N$, with an $A$-module endomorphism $\theta$ given by multiplication by $\ol{x}$.